karlssberg/Motiv/README.md

         .WhenFalse((_, result) => result.Assertions) // reusing assertions from the original propositions
         .Create();

+var ineligibleResult = isEligibleForLoan.IsSatisfiedBy(ineligibleCustomer);

-isEligibleForLoan.IsSatisfiedBy(eligibleCustomer).Reason;   // "customer is eligible for a loan" isEligibleForLoan.IsSatisfiedBy(ineligibleCustomer).Reason; // "customer has an inadequate credit score"
+ineligibleResult.Reason;   // "customer is eligible for a loan" ineligibleResult.Assertions; // ["customer has an inadequate credit score", "customer has insufficient income"] ineligibleResult.DetailedReason; // !customer is eligible for a loan
+                                 //     AND
+                                 //         customer has an inadequate credit score
+                                 //         customer has insufficient income
 ```

 #### Strongly typed proposition